By Marsha Lindquist on Friday, January 24, 2020

 About the Author:

 Granite Leadership Strategies are THE Government contracts strategy experts.
-In our role as consultants, we have serve as key business advisors with over 100 collective years of experience working specifically with Government contracts.
+In our role as consultants, we have served as key business advisors with over 100 collective years of experience working specifically with Government contracts.
 We have facilitated our clients’ wins through effective Government contracts pricing strategies resulting in over $30 billion in new Government contracts.
 Marsha Lindquist, CP APMP, APMP Fellow, NCMA Fellow, leads Granite Leadership Strategies and is an inspiring strategist changing the way her clients view their business.
 Whatever the issues are relating to creating a profitable business and winning competitive Government procurements, Marsha finds creative ways to bring out the best and make a significant difference to the organizations she works with.
 Marsha can be reached at firstname.lastname@example.org.